A Paradise for Reptiles

 —– The Correspondence of Charles Darwin

-Reptiles are central to the mystique of the Galápagos Islands, and A Paradise for Retiles: Lizards, Snakes and Giant Tortoises of the Galápagos Islands tells the story of these iconic species.
+A Paradise for Reptiles: Lizards, Snakes and Giant Tortoises of the Galápagos Islands tells the story of these iconic animals.
 The two volumes are a synthesis of the history of, and research on the Galápagos herpetofauna, beginning in 1535, when the islands were first discovered, up until the present day.
+Each chapter surveys the scientific literature about each major group of reptiles — tortoises, marine iguanas, land iguanas, lava lizards, geckos and snakes.

 Volume 1 covers the legendary giant tortoises and the lesser-known geckos and snakes.
 It also presents an overview of the complex geological history of the islands, essential for understanding the course of colonization and evolution of reptiles in the archipelago.
 Volume 2 continues the story of Galápagos reptiles with accounts of marine and land iguanas, and lava lizards.